1320 Cambridge Blvd.

 Planned Giving Options

-• Life insurance: These gifts can be made either by designating a charity as primary beneficiary or by irrevocable assignment of policy ownership to the charity.
+• Life Insurance: These gifts can be made either by designating a charity as primary beneficiary or by irrevocable assignment of policy ownership to the charity.

-• Real estate: Using real estate, such as a house or commercial property, to fund a gift allows the donor to preserve cash assets, receive a tax deduction and income advantages, and make a larger charitable gift than anticipated.
+• Real Estate: Using real estate, such as a house or commercial property, to fund a gift allows the donor to preserve cash assets, receive a tax deduction and income advantages, and make a larger charitable gift than anticipated.

 • Charitable Trusts: There are many kinds of trusts.
 Some are income-producing for the donor until death.
 Others can help lower estate or gift taxes and upon termination, the assets revert to a beneficiary.
 Trusts require consultation with one’s financial advisor.

-• Donor-advised fund: This gift permits a donor to suggest an FC ministry or program to receive distributions from the fund.
-The donor also may take a tax deduction the year the gift(s) is made.
+• Donor-Advised Fund: This gift permits a donor to suggest a First Community ministry or program to receive distributions from the fund.
+The donor also may take a tax deduction the year the gift is made.